Mago281/deep-learning-challenge/README.md

 ### Step 2: *Compile, Train, and Evaluate the Model*

-Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup-funded organisation will be successful based on the features in the dataset.
-You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
-Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.
+Using TensorFlow, I designed a neural network, or deep learning model, to create a binary classification model that could predict if an Alphabet Soup-funded organisation would be successful based on the features in the dataset.

+To determine the number of neurons and layers in my model, I took into consideration how many inputs there were before determining the number of neurons and layers in my model.
+Once I completed this step, I compiled, trained, and evaluated my binary classification model to calculate the model’s loss and accuracy.

 1. Continue using the Jupyter Notebook in which you performed the preprocessing steps from Step 1.